 Miriam is an Associate Professor at IBEI.
-Prior to joining IBEI she held a postdoctoral fellowship at the Graduate Institute of International and Development Studies in Geneva, and teaching positions at University College London, the University of Oxford, and Oxford Brookes University.
+She is also a Senior Research Associate in the Refugee Law Initiative of the University of London.
+Prior to joining IBEI in 2014, she held a postdoctoral fellowship at the Graduate Institute of International and Development Studies in Geneva, and teaching positions at University College London, the University of Oxford, and Oxford Brookes University.
 She also previously worked in the Humanitarian Research Group at INSEAD (France), and in the Humanitarian Policy Group at the Overseas Development Institute (UK).

-Miriam welcomes applications for PhD supervision on topics relating to conflict and violence in Latin America, migration and refugees, and international humanitarianism.
+Miriam welcomes applications for PhD supervision on topics relating to conflict and violence in Latin America, the protection of civilians, the governance of migration and refugees, and international humanitarianism.

 Background and education